ricksteruk/aya_devnet_guide/prometheus_guide.md

 ![EnterURL](monitoring_assets/aya_grafana_template.png)

 Enjoy your new dashboard!
-It is possible to set up alerts by various means.
-A guide to setting up Telegram alerts will follow!
+It is possible to set up alerts from Grafafa by various methods.
+Stay Tuned :D